donbr/langchain-retrieval-methods/README.md

 ## Executive Summary

-This analysis examines a systematic comparison of seven retrieval methods in LangChain using John Wick movie reviews as a test dataset.
+This analysis examines a systematic comparison of seven retrieval methods in LangChain using John Wick movie reviews as source data.
 The study demonstrates how different retrieval strategies affect both the quality and focus of responses, revealing key insights about document chunking, search algorithms, and ensemble approaches in Retrieval-Augmented Generation (RAG) systems.

 **Key Finding**: Each retrieval method provides different perspectives on the same question ("Did people generally like John Wick?"), with varying levels of detail, nuance, and temporal awareness across the movie series.